gchojnowski/gapTrick/README.md

 # Installation

 The code requires only a standard AlphaFold2 installation to run.
 Check AlphaFold2 installation instructions at the [official webpage](https://github.com/google-deepmind/alphafold) or follow the instructions below.
 I use them to install the code on Colab.
-It should work smoothly on recent Linux distributions.
+It should work smoothly on most Linux distributions.

-If you already have a running AlphaFold2 go directly to [gapTrick installation](#gaptrick) instructions.
+If you already have a working copy of AlphaFold2 go directly to [gapTrick installation](#gaptrick) instructions.
 You can also run gapTrick directly from a cloned repository.

 ## Dependencies
 First, create a target directory, build base conda environment, and install dependencies